kartverket/kartverket.vectortiles/README.md

-# What are vectortiles good for?
+## What are vectortiles good for?
 Flexible styling
 Reactive web applications
 Specialised use cases
-online clients requiring fast background mapping Mobile applications what shouldn't you use vectortiles for?
+online clients requiring fast background mapping Mobile applications

+## What shouldn't you use vectortiles for?
 Downloading source data (the data in a vectortile is encoded and has been customised specifically for visualisation) GIS analysis (the data model is often too simple and the geometries not accurate enough)